IETF Contributions

 S/MIME

-The S/MIME Working Group is nearly finished with its work.
+The S/MIME Working Group is closed.
 The S/MIME electronic mail security protocol is widely implemented in commercial mail agents.
-I authored several of the specifications, and I am working on some supplements.
+I authored several of the specifications.
+In the past, some algorithm-related maintenance work took place the CURDLE Working Group.
+Today, maintenance is happening in the LAMPS Working Group.

 RFCs